One of the biggest barriers to entry for anyone trying to get into the action in online sports betting is all the unfamiliar lingo and terminology.

 Money Line Bets

-Money line bets, which are also referred to as 1X2, are likely the most basic form of sports betting.
+Money Line bets, which are also referred to as 1X2, are the most basic form of sports betting.
 The bet is made on the outcome of a match or game based on pre-determined odds accepted when the bet is placed.

 The odds set are sometimes referred to as the line or the price.
 When a bettor makes a Money Line bet at the set odds, they are often said to Take the Price.

 The odds can be expressed in a variety of different ways, and are often region-based.
 In the US, odds are often expressed as a +/- line, while in Europe, odds are more commonly expressed as decimal odds or fractional odds.
 Specific kinds of odds are discussed in more detail in the Odds/Lines/Spreads section below.

 Totals bets are based on the outcome of certain game variables, rather than the final result.
 A common example is the total number of goals scored in a hockey game by both teams.
 In this example, the bettor would wager on whether that total would be over or under a posted value.